aloj7980/Assignments_And_Projects/APPM4600 Numerical Analysis and Scientific Computing/ReadMe.md

-I took this class in the Fall 2023 semester.
+I took this class in the Fall 2023 semester and received a B grade.